Tisamenus serratorius: Description

+The females are about 60 to 62 mm long.
+The number and arrangement of body structures and spines, with all of the spines being much shorter and blunt.
+The thorax becomes even wider from the prothorax to the metathorax, just as the abdomen gradually becomes narrower again towards the end, so that the body looks slightly on both sides convex when viewed from above.
+The abdomen ends in a relatively short ovipositor.

 Taxonomy

 In 1875, Carl Stål described Tisamenus serratorius in the genus Tisamenus, which he also described, using a female from the collection of Carl Brunner von Wattenwyl.
 This is today the holotype of the species and is deposited in the Natural History Museum, Vienna.
 The species name derives from Latin en "serrato "for sawn off and refers to the sawtooth-like reinforced side edges of the thorax.
-In 1904, William Forsell Kirby established Tisamenus serratorius as the type species species of the genus.
+In 1904, William Forsell Kirby established Tisamenus serratorius as the type species of the genus.
 In 1939 the genus Tisamenus was synonymized with the genus Hoploclonia, whereby the species initially named as Hoploclonia serratoria and later as Hoploclonia serratorius.
 At the same time the genus Hoploclonia was divided into different groups according to morphological aspects.
-In the so-called Serratoria group, they placed with Hoploclonia serratorius, Hoploclonia asper (today Tisamenus asper), Hoploclonia clotho (today Tisamenus clotho) and Hoploclonia atropos (today Tisamenus atropos), relatively strongly spiny species, with clear lateral spines along the edges of the thorax and an isosceles reaching up to about half of the mesonotum triangle on the anterior mesothorax.
+In the so-called Serratoria group, they placed with Hoploclonia serratorius, Hoploclonia asper (today Tisamenus asper), Hoploclonia clotho (today Tisamenus clotho) and Hoploclonia atropos (today Tisamenus atropos), relatively strongly spiny species, with clear lateral spines along the edges of the thorax and an isosceles triangle reaching up to about half of the anterior mesonotum.
 In 2004 the Filipino species were transferred back to the genus Tisamenus and only those occurring on Borneo were left in the genus Hoploclonia.
 Tisamenus serratorius got its original name and status back as type species of the genus.

-In 2021, a study based on genetic analysis included Tisamenus serratorius from Mount Binangonan in Quezon and turned out to be not conspecific with all other samples examined from the genus.
-It was also shown that Tisamenus serratorius is not so closely related to Tisamenus clotho that was also examined, as the 1939 grouping suggested.